fastify/session/README.md

 app.register(fastifyCookie);
 app.register(fastifySession, {secret: 'a secret with minimum length of 32 characters'});
 ```
-Store data in the session by adding to the `session` property at the `request`:
+Store data in the session by adding it to the `session` property at the `request`:
 ```js
 app.register(fastifySession, {secret: 'a secret with minimum length of 32 characters'});
 app.addHook('preHandler', (request, reply, next) => {